TWUOnline/multi-access/pages/06.assessment/05.theory/01._intro/text-columns.md

 [mermaid]
 flowchart TD
+    Start --> Stop

+[/mermaid]
     A[Does the work demonstrate thorough understanding of the concepts?
 Does the work meet the expectations outlined in the assignment?] ---|YES|--> [Is the work complete and well-communicated?]

-[/mermaid]
             ---|YES|---> {E _ Exemplary}
             ---|NO|---> {M - Meets Expectations}
         ---|NO|---> {Is there evidence of partial understanding}